rahmatnazali/pimage/README.md

 # Copy-Move Detection on Digital Image using Python

+**Update**: I just released english version for english reader!
+You can have it via [Release tag](https://github.com/rahmatnazali/image-copy-move-detection/releases/tag/English_Version) or by pulling the newest code.

 This is an implementation of python script to detect a copy-move manipulation attack on digital image based on Overlapping Blocks.

 This script is implemented with a modification of two algoritms publicated in a scientific journals: